rcy0228/azure-spring-cloud-training/08-build-a-spring-cloud-gateway/README.md

 ## Task 3 : Create the application on Azure Spring Cloud

-1. Create a specific `gateway` application in your Azure Spring Cloud instance.
+1. Navigate to Git Bas and create a specific `gateway` application in your Azure Spring Cloud instance.
 As this application is a gateway, we add the `--is-public true` flag so it is exposed publicly.

 ```bash
 az spring-cloud app create -n gateway --is-public true